 2. Mullick Ghat Flower Market

-Mullick Ghat Flower Market is Kolkata’s biggest and busiest flower market.
+Mullick Ghat Flower Market in Kolkata’s biggest and busiest flower market.
 Flowers are an essential part of life in the city and are sold for temple prayers, wedding decorations and festivals.
-Arrive 8am in the morning to see the flower sellers haggle, negotiate and transport their bundles.
+Arrive 8 am in the morning to see the flower sellers haggle, negotiate and transport their bundles.
 Unlike what you see in photos, there are very few female vendors.
 The majority of transactions occur between men.

 3. Howrah Bridge

 Spanning the width of the Hoogly River, you have Howrah Bridge, a steel and iron landmark bridge connecting central Kolkata (and the Mullick Ghat Flower Market) to Howrah Station.
-Early in the morning you can see people going to their daily worship, taking a bath in the river.
-A great place for people watching, you’ll see daily commuters, travelers and work porters transport goods and big bundles of goods at all times of day.
+Early in the morning, you can see people going to their daily worship, and taking a bath in the river.
+A great place for people-watching, you’ll see daily commuters, travelers and work porters transport goods and big bundles of goods at all times of the day.

 When you come to India, you will see a lot because India is truly amazing.
-Location: sandwiched between the Mullick Ghat Flower Market and Howrah Train Station.
-You can take one of the many buses enroute to Howrah Station and have them drop you near the flower market.
+Getting There: sandwiched between the Mullick Ghat Flower Market and Howrah Train Station.
+You can take one of the many buses en route to Howrah Station and have them drop you near the flower market.